 - Pepperoncini Peppers - These peppers add a hint of acidity to the dish, along with a spicy kick.

 How To Make Mississippi Chicken In The Crock Pot

 Prepare the chicken: Trim any excess fat off of the chicken breasts and pat them dry with a paper towel.
 Add them to the bottom of a 6-quart Crock Pot.

 Add the seasonings: To the top of the chicken, sprinkle the au jus packet and ranch dressing.
 Top with sliced butter and pepperoncini peppers.

 Cover and cook: Add the lid to the top and cook on HIGH for 2½ - 3½ hours or on LOW for 6-7 hours.

 Shred and serve: Remove the chicken breasts from the crock pot and shred them with two forks.
 Add the chicken back in to absorb the flavors of the gravy.
-Serve with your favorite side dishes or on a sandwich.
+Serve over crock pot mashed potatoes, fluffy rice, or on a sandwich.
 Enjoy!

 - The safe internal temperature for chicken breast is 165ºF.
 Be sure to use an instant-read thermometer to check the internal temperature of the chicken before shredding and serving.